Nillkabbo/ai-learning-guide-with-projects/chapters/08-api-design-patterns.md

 ```

 This simple failover logic dramatically increases the uptime and reliability of your application.
 More advanced routers could incorporate health checks and performance metrics to choose the best provider dynamically.

+**Note**: Ollama can be added as a provider option in the multi-provider architecture.
+Since Ollama runs locally, it can serve as a reliable fallback when cloud providers are unavailable, or as the primary provider for cost-sensitive applications.
+The failover pattern works identically—simply add `AIProviderEnum.OLLAMA` to the provider list and implement the Ollama call logic in the `call` method.

 ## Conclusion: Building for the Real World